vishalsachdev/a2i-curriculum/README.md

 ## Code of Conduct

 We are committed to maintaining an inclusive, respectful learning community.
-This project adheres to a Code of Conduct—see [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) for details.
+This project adheres to a Code of Conduct—see [CODE_OF_CONDUCT.md](docs/CODE_OF_CONDUCT.md) for details.

 ---

-**Contact**: For inquiries about the A²I program, visit the [Gies College of Business at UIUC](https://giesbusiness.illinois.edu/) or open an issue in this repository.
+**Contact**: For inquiries about the A²I program, contact vishal AT illinois DOT edu or open an issue in this repository.

 *Built on the insight that capability is cheap; coherence is scarce.*